Agglomerative Hierarchical Clustering for Selecting Valid Instrumental Variables: Monte Carlo Simulations

-The IV selection and estimation results are presented in Table \ref{tab:frank} for sample sizes $N = 500,$ $1000, 2000$ for $1000$ Monte Carlo replications.
 We report the median absolute error (MAE) and the standard deviation (SD) of the IV estimators, and the coverage rate of the $95\%$ confidence intervals (\textit{Coverage}).
 For IV selection results we report three statistics: the number of selected invalid instruments (\textit{\# invalid}), the frequency of selecting all invalid instruments as invalid (\textit{p allinv}) and the frequency of selecting the oracle model (\textit{p oracle}).
+We report the results for the oracle model which uses the true set of valid instruments for IV estimation (\textit{Oracle}), the naive model which treats all candidate instruments as valid (\textit{Naive}), and the AHC method (\textit{AHC}).
+We run the simulations with number of observations $n\in \{500, 1000, 5000\}$.
+All statistics are calculated based on $1000$ Monte Carlo replications.